 As with the Modified Suspension Agreement, Commerce and the ITC are scheduled to initiate a sunset review of these suspension agreements in August 1999.
 Either agency could order the termination of any or all of these agreements.
 The earliest date that these suspension agreements can be terminated is January 1, 2000.
-The effect on USEC of termination of any or all of these suspension agreements as a result of the sunset review is uncertain since it is not known whether the antidumping investigations would be restarted and whether antidumping duties would be imposed.
+The effect on USEC of termination of any or all of these suspension agreements as a result of the sunset review is uncertain.